denoland/dnt/README.md

 ## Docs

-### Disabling Type Checking, Testing, Declaration Emit, or CommonJS Output
+### Disabling Type Checking, Testing, Declaration Emit, or CommonJS/UMD Output

 Use the following options to disable any one of these, which are enabled by default: